Ardhat/docs/python.md

 Ardhat ships from the factory with Firmata already installed, but follow the instructions in [_Installation_](/doc/installation) to make sure you have turned off kernel serial port use first.

-To install Firmata on the host connect to the Pi using `ssh`, so that you can copy and paste the following into the terminal:
+To install Firmata on the host, connect to the Pi using `ssh`, so that you can copy and paste the following into the terminal:

 <section class="quickstart" >
   <div class="grid">